BF theory explanation of the entropy for rotating isolated horizons: Rotating isolated horizons

 Under the SO$(1,1)$ transformation which characterized by the $\alpha$, the $\tilde{A}^{01}$ is unchanged and $\bar{A}^{01}$ transforms as a connection.
 Then, the horizon integral (\ref{5}) can be written as

 The first term looks like the symplectic form for a nonrotating IH.
 Now, the key task is to calculate

-Following the method in Ref. \cite{enpp1}, consider the variations $\delta=(\delta \Sigma_{01}, \delta \tilde{A}^{01})$ which, on the IH, correspond to linear combinations of SO$(1,1)$ internal gauge transformations and diffeomorphisms preserving the preferred foliation of $\Delta$.
-That is, $\delta f$ on the IH is briefly denoted as
+Following the method in Ref.~\refcite{enpp1}, we consider the variations $\delta=(\delta \Sigma_{01}, \delta \tilde{A}^{01})$ which, on the IH, correspond to linear combinations of SO$(1,1)$ internal gauge transformations and diffeomorphisms preserving the preferred foliation of $\Delta$.
+That is, $\delta f$ on the IH can be written as